Forsberg, Neal lead Predators over Oilers 5-4

 NASHVILLE, Tenn.
+(AP) -- It took over seven minutes to confirm Viktor Arvidsson's go-ahead goal for the Nashville Predators.
+Even after all the replays, Edmonton coach Todd McLellan isn't convinced.

-(AP) -- Filip Forsberg scored for the fourth straight game, Viktor Arvidsson got the go-ahead goal and the Nashville Predators beat the Edmonton Oilers 5-4 on Sunday night.
+Filip Forsberg scored for the fourth straight game, Arvidsson got the game-winner and the Predators beat the Oilers 5-4 on Sunday night.

+On the winner, James Neal had the puck in the low slot and slipped a blind backhand pass to Arvidsson on the left side.
+Arvidsson tapped in his 21st of the season 1:19 into the third on a power play.

+Edmonton challenged the play, thinking Arvidsson was offside, but a lengthy review upheld the goal.

+Arvidsson had jumped as the puck crossed the Oilers blue line on entry, and McLellan was not pleased with the ruling.

+''We're going to have to get a review on what is or isn't offside,'' he said. ''Feet in the air obviously come into play, but the rule book clearly says that the two feet have to be in contact with the ice surface as the puck is entering the line.
+Referees have a tough job and regardless of that, we gave up three power-play goals, you don't win like that.''

-Ryan Ellis, Vernon Fiddler and Colin Wilson also scored for Nashville, winners of three straight.
-James Neal had three assists.
+Neal had three assists, and Ryan Ellis, Vernon Fiddler and Colin Wilson also scored for Nashville, winner of three straight.

+Three of Nashville's goals came on the power play with Neal assisting on two of them.

+''Power plays can win you games and it's something we put a lot of emphasis on,'' Neal said. ''It's good to see it came through.''

 Connor McDavid, Milan Lucic, Mark Letestu and Jordan Eberle scored for Edmonton, which has lost three of four.